 ALC candidates may request to be assigned an ALC mentor to guide them through the Accreditation process.
 Candidates may either request a specific mentor or may ask to be assigned a mentor.

 - Individuals holding the CCIM, CRE, SIOR, and related designations may receive their ALC designations through an accelerated "Fast Track" program.
-Instead of the six required courses, Fast Track candidates need to complete three courses: Land 101, Land Investment Analysis, and one additional Land University course.
+Instead of the six required courses, Fast Track candidates need to complete three courses: Land 101, Land Investment Analysis, and Tax Deferred 1031 Exchanges.
 Fast Track candidates must still meet all the ALC experience and volume requirements.